malvela/WindTurbine-IceDetection/README.md

     git clone --recurse-submodules https://github.com/malvela/WindTurbine-EisDetection.git

 ## Individual files and functionality:
-This software involves a couple of .m files for predicting ice on rotor blades:
+This software involves pyhton files for predicting ice on wind turbine rotor blades:

     - Convert_model.py -> It converts a h5 model to a tensorrt model format
     - Transfer_learning.py -> Training and evaluation of the presented models